melo601/YoutubeVancet/README.md

 # Download
 Minimum Android version : 8 Oreo for version newer than 17.35.xx, 6.0.0 for version older than 17.35.xx.

-Please note, YouTube Vanced version newer than 17.33.42 now based on ReVanced and ReVanced Extended patches!

 **Vanced MicroG** **(required to use YouTube Vanced non-root version, not needed for root version)**